Elevation & Shadow Tokens

 Stylelint Configuration for Shadow Enforcement

 Hardcoded shadows bypass the token registry and break theme consistency.
-The following .stylelintrc.json configuration enforces token usage and performance caps:
+The following .stylelintrc.json prevents raw box-shadow values in component CSS:

 {